ilbrando/redux-saga-typescript/README.md

 }
 ```

-The difference is that no I'm telling TypeScript that `personDto` is of type `IPersonDto`.
+The difference is that now I'm telling TypeScript that `personDto` is of type `IPersonDto`.
 That gives me intellisense and as long as the return value of `api.getPerson` doesn't change - and I got it right in the first place - everything is fine.

 But in the real world things do change and if the actual value returned doesn't match with what I have told TypeScript, I get no build error, but maybe a runtime error or odd behavior at some time.